Yubo-Li/marathon/README.md

 Using Marathon versions 0.7.0+ and Mesos 0.20.0+, you can [deploy, run and scale Docker containers](https://mesosphere.github.io/marathon/docs/native-docker.html) with ease.

+## Customize

+We customize marathon to support GPU resource scheduling.
+Since the testing code is not updated, please use following command for compiling the code:

+        ./assembly_without_test.sh

 ## Features

 * *HA* -- run any number of Marathon schedulers, but only one gets elected as